-M11 Lighting The lighting for the sheep must be designed and maintained to regulate a daily cycle for all animals. □ The sheep must be provided a minimum continuous period of 8 hours of natural light supplemented by artificial light as needed: □ For fully enclosed housing, artificial lighting must be provided as needed to supplement natural light.
-The daytime light levels must be bright enough to allow facilities and animals to be inspected without additional portable lighting (such as a flashlight, portable lamp, etc.) □ The sheep must be provided the opportunity to rest.
+M 11 The lighting for the goats must be designed and maintained to regulate a daily cycle for all animals. □ The goats must be provided a minimum continuous period of 8 hours of natural light supplemented by artificial light as needed: □ For fully enclosed housing, artificial lighting must be provided as needed to supplement natural light.
+The daytime light levels must be bright enough to allow facilities and animals to be inspected without additional portable lighting (such as a flashlight, portable lamp, etc.) □ The goats must be provided the opportunity to rest.
 Within each 24-hour period, artificial lighting must be reduced to provide a minimum period of 6 hours of continual darkness or the natural period of darkness, if less.
 Note: 'darkness' refers to dimmed lighting which allows the animals to rest.
-However, supplemental lighting must be provided as needed to allow the safe movement of ☐ Yes ☐ No ☐ N/A /10 Flock Health Plan A written Flock Health Plan (FHP) must be available at the main office.
-This plan M12 must include: Certification or proof that the FHP has been developed in consultation with the flock veterinarian: The flock veterinarian must sign and date the AHP; and The FHP must be updated regularly, at least yearly; Records of vaccination protocols and any vaccinations; Records of treatment protocols and any treatments, including: Identification of the animal(s); The type of treatment and reason for the treatment; Dates of treatment; The types/route of administration and quantities of medications used; Details of the therapeutic use, defined as treatment, prevention and control, as allowed by current laws, of any antibiotics (including ionophores), antiparasitics, and antifungals, which includes the requirements that antibiotics, antiparasitics, and antifungals must only be used therapeutically as prescribed by the flock veterinarian; Therapeutic use must be for individual animals OR for specific groups of animals only when specified by the flock veterinarian through determination that the entire group is at high risk of contracting disease; Therapeutic use is in conformance with the latest edition of the FDA CVM GFI #209 The Judicious Use of Medically Important Antimicrobial Drugs in Food-Producing Animals and complies with withdrawal periods; Records of any surgical procedures; Parasite control program; Tolerance levels for overall flock performance; Causes of morbidity and mortality where known; and Targets for other aspects of flock health.
+However, supplemental lighting must be provided as needed to allow the safe movement of animals and workers during nighttime milking and other activities. ☐ Yes☐ No☐ N/A /10 M12 A written Herd Health Plan (HHP) must be available at the main office.
+This plan must include: Certification or proof that the HHP has been developed in consultation with the herd veterinarian: The herd veterinarian must sign and date the AHP; and The HHP must be updated regularly, at least yearly; Records of vaccination protocols and any vaccinations; Records of treatment protocols and any treatments, including: Identification of the animal(s); The type of treatment and reason for the treatment; Dates of treatment; The types/route of administration and quantities of medications used; Details of the therapeutic use, defined as treatment, prevention and control, as allowed by current laws, of any antibiotics (including ionophores), antiparasitics, and antifungals, which includes the requirements that antibiotics, antiparasitics, and antifungals must only be used therapeutically as prescribed by the herd veterinarian; Therapeutic use must be for individual animals OR for specific groups of animals only when specified by the herd veterinarian through determination that the entire group is at high risk of contracting disease; Therapeutic use is in conformance with the latest edition of the FDA CVM GFI #209 The Judicious Use of Medically Important Antimicrobial Drugs in Food-Producing Animals and complies with withdrawal periods; Records of any surgical procedures; Parasite control program; Tolerance levels for overall herd performance; Causes of morbidity and mortality where known; and Targets for other aspects of herd health.
 Livestock and poultry must not be implanted or injected with any growth hormone/ growth promoter or fed antibiotics (except ionophores) or fed beta-agonists for the purpose of boosting growth or feed efficiency.
 NOTE: Treatment must never be withheld to maintain an antibiotic-free production policy.
-Animals must be given appropriate treatment, including antibiotics, if prescribed by the flock veterinarian, regardless of antibiotic-free production policy. ☐ Yes☐ No☐ N/A /25
+Animals must be given appropriate treatment, including antibiotics, if prescribed by the herd veterinarian, regardless of antibiotic-free production policy.
+Yes No N/A /25